logout128/psionII/README.md

 ZX VRAM calculator (ZXVRAM.OPL)
 -------------------------------
 After entering X and Y coordinates (X: 0-255, Y: 0-191, origin in lower-left corner) on ZX Spectrum screen the app calculates and displays three numbers:
-* P%: Address in pixel VRAM where the pixel defined by coordinates is stored
+* P: Address in pixel VRAM where the pixel defined by coordinates is stored
-* B%: Value of the byte in pixel VRAM to set the specified pixel
+* B: Value of the byte in pixel VRAM to set the specified pixel
-* A%: Address in attribute VRAM on which colour of specified pixel is stored
+* A: Address in attribute VRAM on which colour of specified pixel is stored

 So the result can be used in ZX Spectrum basic as:

-    POKE P%, B%
+    10 LET B=B+PEEK(P)
+    20 POKE P, B
-    POKE A%, colour
+    30 POKE A, colour